ctb/titus-blog/src/2016-sourmash-sbt.rst

 * what about at tagging interface so that you can subselect types of nodes to return?

-What do potential users think they want from searching large collections of MinHash sketches?
+If you are a potential user, what do you want to do with large collections of MinHash sketches?

 ----